ChuyAMS/jconekta/README.md

 - You have used a feature branch.
 - You have included a test that demonstrates the functionality added or fixed.
 - You adhered to the [code conventions](http://www.oracle.com/technetwork/java/javase/documentation/codeconvtoc-136057.html).

-## Sponsoring
-This project is sponsored and supported by [holisticon AG](http://holisticon.de/cms/About/Startseite)

 ## License
 This project is released under the revised Apache License.